DosWorld/dwed/README.md

 	ASCII program.
 Version 4.23 (C) Compact Soft, 1991.
 	By: Alexander Dudarenko & Dmitry Kohmanyuk.

-Received from Softpanorama in 90's, now this is my remake for dwed.
+Received from Softpanorama in 90's, now here is my remake for dwed.
 # Build

 To build binaries, you need Borland Pascal 7.0 in path and my small make.
 Then - type